 Think about how you use your landline.
 Are you on the right deal?

-Unlimited free calls might be nice to have, but if you aren't using it that often then £9.99 a month is a pretty hefty cost.
+Unlimited free calls might be nice to have, but if you aren't using it that often then it is likely costing you a fair bit.

 If you own a mobile phone contract and have decent reception at home, check how many free minutes you get.
 Chances are you could use your mobile for all your calls and scrap BT call packages altogether.

-And look out for extras like BT's 1571 Voicemail service, which costs £3.50 a month, or Call Barring, which can cost up to £12.75 a month.
+And look out for extras like Call Barring, which can cost up to £13.49 a month.

 Can you ditch BT fee-free?

 If you're outside of a contract period and looking to join someone new, you can pocket some decent cash when you take out a deal from sites like Quidco and TopCashback.